If you're traveling with a pet or service animal on an ANA-operated flight, we are happy to provide you with assistance.

 We welcome dogs, cats, small birds, and other small animals (e.g., rabbits, hamsters and ferrets) but cold-blooded animals (e.g., turtles and lizards), reptiles and fish are not allowed.

 At ANA, we will handle your pet with the utmost care so that your companion can travel as comfortably as possible.
 However, as the conditions on an aircraft are very different from a pet's everyday environment, transporting your pet by air may affect their health.
-There is a possibility of pets being left in a weakened physical condition or even dying.
+There are risks of pets that could lead to weakness, injury, or even death.
 Please only consider using ANA to transport your pet after thoroughly reading the information below.
-(See ANA’s pet mortality report.)
+(See ANA's pet mortality report.)

 Some pets are more susceptible to stress or temperature changes and could subsequently fall ill.